where is health?

 “I can’t, I won’t, I shouldn’t, I’m not able to, I’m too exposed, in too much pain.”

 And so on, when fear has taken the lead and found itself a megaphone.

 “Yes.
 All of that.
 I hear you.
 You are where you need to be.
 This exact thing that you are experiencing right now, is also me.”

-As soon as the invitation is sent out, it is health who responds: I was already on my way.
+As soon as the invitation is sent out, health responds: I've been here all along, thank you for noticing.
 For health to reveal itself, all we need to do is persistently show up for it.